Anatomy of Rabbit Teeth

 The shape of the occlusal aspect of rabbit mandibular cheek teeth are very close to square.
 The buccal to lingual measurement is close to the mesial to distal measurement.
 The maxillary shape of the cheek teeth near the occlusal surface is somewhat rectangular.
 The buccal to palatal-lingual measurement is larger than the mesial to distal measurement.

-lingual-palatal and buccal appearance
+Lingual-palatal and buccal appearance

 The side views of the mandibular cheek teeth have folds called embrasures.
 The buccal aspect of the mandibular cheek teeth have deep logitudinal embrasures and the lingual aspect has more shallow logitudinal embrasures.
 These embrasures are located near the distal third of the mandibular cheek teeth.
-The maxillary cheek teeth also have logitudinal embrasures; however, they run down the middle of the upper cheek teeth and are somewhat shallower than in the mandibular cheek teeth.
-In the upper dental arch, the first premolar tooth and the last molar tooth do not have embrasures.
-In the mandible the last molar lacks the embrasure but the first premolar has two embrasures on the buccal side and one on the lingual side.
+The maxillary cheek teeth also have logitudinal embrasures; however, they run down the middle of the upper cheek teeth and are somewhat shallower than the mandibular cheek teeth.
+In the upper dental arch, the first premolar tooth and the last molar tooth, do not have embrasures.
+In the mandible, the last molar lacks the embrasure, but the first premolar has two embrasures on the buccal side and one on the lingual side.

 Apical aspect of cheek teeth